Haptein/powerplan/README.md

 - Temperature target (wip)
 - Trigger applications

-This software also gives you the tools to understand your specific machine power/temperature characteristics, aiding you in the creation of these profiles (WIP, that's the plan).
+This software also gives you tools to understand your specific machine power/temperature characteristics, aiding you in the creation of these profiles (wip).

 ## Installation
 ```